kandersolar/pvlib-python/paper/2023/paper.md

 and PV electrical models.
-In addition to these individual low-level model implementations, pvlib python provides high-level constructs that chain these models together like building blocks to form complete "weather-to-power" phovoltaic system models.
+In addition to these individual low-level model implementations, pvlib python provides high-level constructs that chain these models together like building blocks to form complete "weather-to-power" photovoltaic system models.
 It also provides functions to fetch and import a wide variety of weather datasets useful for PV modeling.

 pvlib python has been developed since 2015 and follows modern best